 Building a framework automatically puts you in this position.
 You have to answer questions, you have to justify your choices, you have to turn down suggestions, you are the one making decisions.

-Writing an application on which other developers will build their application is a great responsibility.
+Building a system upon which others will build their own is a great responsibility.
 You can only get better as you put yourself in this position.

 Certainly building your own framework is a challenge, but there are many rewards.
 You get exposed to problems your common developer doesn't get to experience.
 Along the way you learn to write better code, and become better at communicating with your peers.
 It puts you in a leadership position where you have to make decisions that affect many people.

-As a programmer, it is something to experiment with eventually.
+As a programmer, it is something to experiment with.
 The sooner the better.